shrikarvk/SpringBootOnDocker/README.md

 Follow the below steps in sequence.

+NOTE: if any of the below commands fail with the permission denied error in Linux env, prefix <sudo> to each cmds to run the cmds in root

 - if you are using maven, execute the below cmd to buid and start Spring Boot application-

 		$ ./mvnw package && java -jar target/spring-boot-docker-0.1.0.jar